wolfmanjm/kivy-smoothie-host/README.md

 I have had a 10" linux tablet called a pengpod running my delta printer for years as the only Host, it runs a hacked version of Pronterface to make it more tolerable to use on a touch screen.
 However Pengpods are no longer available and there are no other linux tablets I can find.
 A raspberry PI with touch screen is pretty close.

-I'm was running with the very first RPI model A, but it runs pretty slowly.
+I was running with the very first RPI model A, but it runs pretty slowly.
 I upgraded to an RPI-3 Model B and it runs much better, so I recommend them they are only about $10 more expensive.
 I suspect an RPI-2 Model B will also run pretty well.